 Even though I did not have family in the US, I decided to stay here for my children.
 They grew up here, loved their friends, school, soccer teams.
 If I would have uprooted them and brought them back to Germany, I was afraid it would have completely destroyed them.
 The loss of their dad was difficult enough.
 So I had to juggle school pick-up times, soccer practices and matches and work til midnight every day just to fit everything in I had to take care of every day.
 My only support here was my best friend Karen who had become over the years of friendship more like a sister to me than a friend.
 Sadly, Karen was also sick with cancer.
 To go through it again with someone I loved dearly took a toll on me emotionally.
 A few years after my husband died Karen lost her battle with cancer.
 You can’t imagine the grief, the hole it left in my heart, the fear I developed of losing people I loved.

 All the stress over the years had affected my health greatly, physically and emotionally.
-Four years ago during a routine exam for abdominal pains something unexpected happened and I went into cardiac arrest.
+Then a freak accident happened, involving excruciating pain and suffocation.
+I went into cardiac arrest.
 In the efforts to bring me back, one of my ribs fractured and the defibrillator had to be used four times to get my heart back.
 It took me a year to recover.
 My heart was only working 20% and I had PTSD from the near death experience.
 Only a couple of years earlier, I had remarried and my husband took good care of me and played a major role in my recovery.

-Just as I was starting to feel better my youngest daughter got very ill with a cold and flu.
-We learned months later that the severe illness had damaged her autonomic nervous system.
-Now her heart no longer receives the right signals from the brain as soon as she gets up.
-Her heart no longer pumps enough blood to her brain, vital organs, and extremities.
-It makes a person feel lethargic, tired legs, severe headaches, ice cold hands and feet, abdominal pains, chest pains, back pains, development of anxiety, problems with focus and memory – just to mention a few.
-When her physicians told me that there is no medication for her illness and no cure, I know I had to find something in the holistic field that would make her feel better.
-I know I’m not able to cure what she has but being able to improve her quality of life was my main goal.
-That’s when I discovered therapeutic grade essential oils and they have become indispensable in our daily lives.
+Just as I was starting to feel better a family member got ill with a cold and flu.
+We learned months later that the illness had affected the autonomic nervous system.
+The heart no longer received the right signals from the brain as to how much blood to pump.
+This caused a decreased blood flow to the brain, vital organs, and extremities.
+It makes a person feel lethargic, tired legs, severe headaches, ice cold hands and feet, abdominal pains, chest pains, back pains – just to mention a few.
+That’s when we turned to essential oils, to support general health and wellness.

 I believe that my purpose in life is to help others.
 I’ve been put to the test with injuries, illness, loss, emotional challenges, near death experience – all this has made me compassionate as I can relate to what someone else might be going through and sparked my passion to help.